4LuminOS/build-scripts/README.md

 [![Build Test](https://github.com/4LuminOS/build-scripts/actions/workflows/build-test.yml/badge.svg)](https://github.com/4LuminOS/build-scripts/actions/workflows/build-test.yml)

+# This README is NOT up to date.
+It'll be revamped for the next functional ISO.
+Thank you.

 This repository contains the scripts and documentation for building the official **LuminOS v0.2** ISO image.
 LuminOS aims to be a free, private, and intelligent Linux distribution, mainly built for modern machines.

 ## Project Goals (v0.2)